Bernie Sanders on the Minimum Wage

 But if people making minimum wage are frugal enough, won’t they be fine?

-And not only can they not pay rent, people living off the current federal minimum wage sometimes can’t pay for food.
-According to the National Center for Childhood Poverty, some 22 percent of American children live below the poverty level of $23,550 a year for a family of four.
-However, research shows that to cover basic expenses, a family of four needs at least $44,700 a year, nearly twice the poverty level.
-When considering this, approximately 45 percent of children live in low income families.
-Such high levels of children living in poverty or low income families is frankly hard to explain in such a wealthy country.
+And not only can they not pay rent, people earning the current federal minimum wage sometimes can’t pay for food.
+According to the National Center for Childhood Poverty, some 21 percent of American children live below the poverty level of $20,780 a year for a family of three and 43 percent of children live in low-income families.

 What has Bernie said about the current state of the minimum wage?

 Best to let him do the talking.
 Watch Bernie passionately discuss the minimum wage during a 2013 Senate hearing:

 When businesses fail to pay their workers a living wage, workers increasingly depend on social services paid for by middle-class taxpayers.
 Bernie has called this “Welfare for Walmart.”